rajneetsinghghuman/Rajneet-Singh-Ghuman-Model-And-Game-Development/README.md

 Rajneet Singh Ghuman L Game Development.exe

-Rajneet Singh Ghuman Game Development.exe is a program made for Microsoft Windows 11 with Microsoft Visual Studio 2022.
+Rajneet Singh Ghuman Game L Development.exe is a program made for Microsoft Windows 11 with Microsoft Visual Studio 2022.
 The program is made for the screen resolution 1920 x 1080 pixels and minimum 60 fps.
 This is the minimum screen resolution required for the program.
 This program is used for making 3D models and viewing them.